Research Credit Claims (Section 41) on Amended Returns Frequently Asked Questions

 5. Provide the total qualified employee wage expenses, total qualified supply expenses, and total qualified contract research expenses for the claim year.
 This may be done using Form 6765, Credit for Increasing Research Activities.

 Items 1 through 5 above are referred to as the “five items of information.”
 See FAA20214101FPDF, published on October 15, 2021, and the IRS Press Release for additional details.
 The IRS provided a grace period until January 10, 2022 before requiring the inclusion of the five items of information with timely filed Research Credit claims for refund.
-Upon the expiration of the grace period, a one-year transition period was granted and subsequently extended for an additional year (through January 10, 2024) during which taxpayers will have 45 days to perfect a Research Credit claim for refund prior to the IRS' final determination on the claim.
+Upon the expiration of the grace period, a one-year transition period was granted and subsequently extended for an additional two years (through January 10, 2025) during which taxpayers will have 45 days to perfect a Research Credit claim for refund prior to the IRS' final determination on the claim.

 Guidance/Process For Including the Five Items of Information on Amended Returns

 Yes, comments can continue to be sent to irs.feedback.recredit.claims@irs.gov.
 The IRS plans to closely monitor the process and questions during the initial one-year transition period to determine if any modifications are necessary.
-Updates will be provided on irs.gov.
+Updates will be provided on IRS.gov.

 If your amended return does not include a claim for refund (even if it contains the Research Credit) or does not request an adjustment to the Research Credit claimed on your original return (even if it does include a claim for refund not involving the Research Credit), the five items of information are not required to be provided with your amended return.
 The IRS may, however, later require you to provide the five items of information to substantiate your entitlement to the Research Credit, if your return is selected for examination.